kingluddite/web-dev-notes/development/workflow/git/02-merging.md

 $ git merge new-navbar
 ```

-* make sure you are on the `master` branch and use `git branch` to ensure this and to know the name of which branch you want to merge
+* Make sure you are on the `master` branch and use `git branch` to ensure this and to know the name of which branch you want to merge

-* the merge will only affect the master branch
+* The merge will only affect the master branch
-    - you'll see that git has added a merge to the commit history
+    - You'll see that git has added a merge to the commit history
-    - but if you got to new-navbar branch, the merge is not there
+    - But if you got to new-navbar branch, the merge is not there

 ## Hard Conflict
-making change to same line of same file
+Making change to same line of same file
 * error message - "Automatic merge failed; fix conflicts and then commit the result"

 You will follow git's instructions to open the file with the conflict

-you will see something like:
+You will see something like:

 ```
 <<<<<< HEAD